 Figure 3: Climate Methodology

+State wide Zonal Mean

 Texas sees a wide range in climate.
 To adjust for this, 30 year average dewpoint temperature, temperature and rainfall was downloaded from PRISM.
 These climate layers were stacked together and then an iso cluster unsupervised classification was run on them in ArcGIS.
 10 climate zones were derived from this classification.
 10 climate zones were used because it provided a small enough spatial resolution that the NDVI signature for each class was similar.

 Each of the fuel-vegetation types were then clipped to each climate class.
 A zonal mean was calculated for each of the grassland-vegetation types for each climate zone on the 15-year average annual cumulative NDVI.
 This provided an average NDVI number for each of the fuel-vegetation types.
 The difference between this number and the NDVI for the current year was taken and then normalized to provide a percent change.